I'm late to the game: have I had an orgasm yet?

 One other important thing to know is that trying to reach orgasm, rather than simply aiming to do what feels good and enjoy yourself, without your eye on the prize, as it were, is one of the biggest barriers TO reaching orgasm.
 When we go batty doing everything we can to reach orgasm, and think more about that orgasm than letting all that go, it can make it pretty touch to really get relaxed and aroused enough to get there, let alone really enjoy whatever sex we're having.
 If we add a partner doing the same to that?
 Sheesh: that's just too much pressure.

-I also don't know what your partner is doing with you sexually: in case it's nothing but intercourse or primarily intercourse, you may already know that that's not likely to result in orgasm for a majority of women, or even be all that satisfying for most.
-Since vaginal intercourse is the LEAST likely way you'll reach orgasm, and doesn't usually feel that satisfying for women all by itself, you may need to remind your partner that it's best to really keep sex activities varied, and engage in the activities that really give your most sensitive spots the most airtime.
+I also don't know what your partner is doing with you sexually: in case it's nothing but intercourse or primarily intercourse, you may already know that that's not likely to result in orgasm for a majority of people with vaginas, or even be all that satisfying for most.
+Since vaginal intercourse is the LEAST likely way you'll reach orgasm, and doesn't usually feel that satisfying for people with vaginas all by itself, you may need to remind your partner that it's best to really keep sex activities varied, and engage in the activities that really give your most sensitive spots the most airtime.

 Certainly, when we're really into our partners, we want them to feel as good as they can -- and it makes us feel good to be part of that -- and their pleasure and orgasm is a serious rush.
 It can be a bit of a bummer if they aren't feeling as good as we'd like them to.
 But if we're getting so frustrated that it's causing relationship problems, we can be sure that's not just about us bumming that they aren't having the peak pleasure they can: it's about US feeling lesser because we see their orgasm as some kind of medal for our performance.
 Not so cool.